jhiltonatr/java-challenge/readme.md

 ## Decisions
 - Although I personally prefer Gradle to Maven, due it's high flexibility and performance in big projects, no migration was done as the project is small and straightforward.
 - `EmployeeController#updateEmployee` method will update the employee with id equal to the `employeeId` path variable.
 Contrary to the original implementation that prefers the id inside the JSON body.
-- - This is done in order to avoid inconsistencies when a request uses different values between the path variable and the JSON body.
+  - This is done in order to avoid inconsistencies when a request uses different values between the path variable and the JSON body.
-- - A different approach could be to reject the request altogether, but for simplicity I decided to still accept the request.
+  - A different approach could be to reject the request altogether, but for simplicity I decided to still accept the request.
+- Cache is not implemented as the use cases, amount of data, RPS are not very clear
+  - It could be implemented to show how to approach it, but I have decided to approach the project in a "what would I consider in real-world" viewpoint rather than theoretical exercise.
+  - Early optimization can lead to costly operations, and added complexity without real benefits.
+  - If required it would be implemented at `Repository` level, allowing deletions to evict records from the cache.

 ## Project improvements